AyrA/MakeMKV/README.md

 ## How it Works

 This tool contacts the API of https://cable.ayra.ch/makemkv/ to get the latest key.
-It uses the "raw" API method.
+It uses the "xml" API method.
+It will store some metadata in the registry to not exessively contact the API.
+Under normal circumstances the tool will only check for a key once the old one has expired.
+This means you don't need an internet connection to launch the updater until the key expires.

+## Download

+Check the "[Releases](https://github.com/AyrA/MakeMKV/releases)" section for the latest builds.
+You can also clone the repository and build "as-is".
+No dependencies outside of .NET 4.5 at all.

 ## Installing

 The application will check various locations for the installed version of MakeMKV, this includes the default installation directory.
+The chapters below are in the order the updater will check for the MakeMKV installation.

+Regardless of how you installed MakeMKV, the updater always needs to be launched manually.
+If you just launch MakeMKV itself, the key will not update.
+The updater will in turn launch MakeMKV after the update check.

-### For the Installed Version (regular)
+### Installed Version with Default Path

-If you installed MakeMKV using the provided installer and didn't change the installation path, you can launch the key updater from any location directly.
+If you installed MakeMKV using the provided installer and didn't change the installation path, you can launch the key updater from any location on your computer directly.

-### For the Installed Version (custom)
+### Portable Version or Installed Version with Custom Path

-If you installed into a custom directory, place the updater into the same directory and create a shortcut to the updater on the Desktop.
+If you installed into a custom directory or use MakeMKV in a portable fashion, place the updater into the same directory that contains `MakeMKV.exe` and (optional) create a shortcut to the updater on the Desktop.
-Of course, creating the shortcut is optional.
-**The updater needs to be launched manually, if you just launch MakeMKV itself, the key will not update**

-### Portable Version

-If you run MakeMKV as portable version, follow the cursom procedure above.
-**The updater needs to be launched manually, if you just launch MakeMKV itself, the key will not update**